eecs-autograder/autograder.io/CONTRIBUTING.md

 - [autograder-contrib](../autograder-contrib): Utilities for writing command-line applications that use the Autograder.io API.

 ## How do I report a bug or request a new feature?
 In general, bug and feature requests should be made by emailing help@autograder.io or by using our [central issue tracker](https://github.com/eecs-autograder/autograder.io/issues).
-If a lead developer suggests that you create your issue request in the issue tracker of a specific repo, then you may do so.
+If a lead developer suggests that you create your issue in the issue tracker of a specific repo, then you may do so.

 After being discussed, issues in the central tracker will be moved or linked to parallel issues in the repositories where the bug fix or feature request will be implemented.